EnderFr0zen/SprintBootDemo/README.md

 ## Final Thoughts

-This repo captures my hands-on journey through Spring Boot.
+This repo captures my hands-on journey through a comprehensive Spring Boot course on Udemy.
 By uniting these exercises, I’ve gained real experience in:

 - Navigating a growing codebase
 - Debugging subtle conflicts